Nanolx/NanoDroid/README.md

   * Patcher works if your ROM's services.jar already contains classes.dex
      * [> Deodex Instructions](doc/DeodexServices.md)
 * 10.0 / SDK 29 (Q)
-  * Patcher not yet tested / updated
+  * Patcher does not yet support Android 10

 earlier versions will never officially be supported (you may still report bugs, though).